yuhko-msft/microsoft-graph-docs/api-reference/beta/api/messagetrace-get.md

 }
 ```

-### 4. Get message trace data for a given set of recipients in a date range
+### Example 4.
+Get message trace data for a given set of recipients in a date range

 #### Request
 <!-- {